ErpNetDocs/webclient/inventory-control/settings.md

 ### Navigation

-In order to access the Inventory Control Settings, tap on the **three-dot button** at the bottom of the screen and select **Settings**.
+In order to access the Inventory Control Settings, tap on the context menu at the bottom of the screen and select **Settings**.

 ![Settings](pictures/settings_click.png)